-Nation indebted to all frontline healthcare workers fighting against Covid-19: President Kovind
+‘Nation salutes fallen soldiers of Galwan’: President Kovind on I-Day eve

 Kovind paid homage to the soldiers killed in the face off with the Chinese army in Galwan valley.

 "Even while the world community needs to fight together against the greatest challenge before humanity, some in our neighbourhood tried to carry out their misadventure of expansion.
 Our brave soldiers laid down their lives defending our borders.
-Those worthy sons of Bharat Mata lived and died for national pride.
-The entire nation salutes the martyrs of Galwan Valley.
+Those worthy sons of Bharat Mata lived and died for national pride," he said.

+"The entire nation salutes the martyrs of Galwan Valley.
 Every Indian feels grateful to their family members.
-Their bravery in combat has demonstrated that while we believe in peace, we are also capable of giving a befitting response to any attempt of aggression."
+Their bravery in combat has demonstrated that while we believe in peace, we are also capable of giving a befitting response to any attempt of aggression," the President further added.

+In his address to the nation, President Ram Nath Kovind said the 'National Education Policy' spells a long term vision with far-reaching impact, adding that "it will strengthen the culture of 'Inclusion', 'Innovation' and 'Institution' in the sphere of education"